Check out these 20 Shih Tzu Facts to test your knowledge about the breed, its history, grooming needs, health care, and temperament.

 From ancient times, the main job of the breed was to guard palaces and monasteries in ancient china and of course, keep everyone happy.
 They served as foot warms, hand warmers, lap warmers and bed companions.

-Of all the Shih Tzu facts, this one is least known: The breed was almost completely destroyed by the Communist Party after 1949.
-All surviving Shih Tzu today descended from 14 dogs, one of which was a pekingese.
+Of all the Shih Tzu facts, this one is least known: The breed was almost completely destroyed by the Communist Party in China after the Revolution in 1949.
+All surviving Shih Tzu today descended from 14 dogs, one of which was a Pekingese.
+What a Pekingese!
+This was not a popular decision but one made by a lone breeder.
+While the history of this breed is shroud in mystery, it does make for an interesting read.

 Read More About Grooming Your Shih Tzu